-The Government has published draft legislation for the financial services contracts regime (FSCR).
+On 28 February 2019, the Government made legislation for the financial services contracts regime (FSCR).
 If the UK leaves the EU without a withdrawal agreement, this will enable firms who do not enter the temporary permissions regime to wind down their UK business in an orderly fashion.

 The temporary permissions regime will enable relevant firms and funds which passport into the UK to continue operating in the UK if the UK leaves the EU without a withdrawal agreement, and the passporting regime falls away abruptly when the UK leaves the EU.

 Alongside the temporary permissions regime, the Government committed to introduce further legislation, to ensure existing contractual obligations not covered by the temporary permissions regime can continue to be met.
-The Government has now published draft legislation for the financial services contracts regime (FSCR) which will provide a limited period of time during which EEA passporting firms can continue to service UK contracts entered into prior to exit, in order to wind down their UK business in an orderly fashion.
+The Government made legislation for the financial services contracts regime (FSCR) which will provide a limited period of time during which EEA passporting firms can continue to service UK contracts entered into prior to exit, in order to wind down their UK business in an orderly fashion.

 This legislation will be relevant where EEA firms which passport into the UK to carry on a regulated activity here fail to notify us that they wish to enter the temporary permissions regime or are unsuccessful in securing authorisation at the end of it, but still have regulated business in the UK to run off.